Where Does CBD Come From?

 Related Article: CBD vs THC: What’s the Difference Between These Cannabis Compounds?

 Most CBD products on the market today contain cannabinoids derived from hemp, not marijuana.
 That’s because hemp was federally legalized last December under the 2018 Farm Bill, but marijuana is still classified as a Schedule 1 controlled substance under the Controlled Substances Act.
 As of yet, only 12 states have actually legalized the production of recreational marijuana.
 It is possible for CBD products to contain extracts from marijuana, but only from those 12 states.

 There’s also a common misconception that CBD from marijuana is actually better than CBD from hemp – this is not true.
 CBD is CBD, regardless of its source.
 However, its presence alongside other cannabinoids can have a big impact on homeostasis.
 This is because of something called the “entourage effect,” which is the concept that many of the compounds in cannabis work together to produce a multiplier effect.
 This is also why Bluebird Botanicals specializes in full-spectrum hemp extracts, which include the entire array of 100+ cannabinoids plus the other beneficial components of the cannabis plant like terpenes, flavonoids, omega fatty acids, trace minerals, and vitamins.

 Related Article: CBD From Hemp Vs. CBD From Marijuana: What’s The Difference?

 Have more questions about your CBD and where it comes from?
 Our customer care team is here to help!
-Give us a shout at 720-726-5132 or drop a line at email@example.com.
+Drop us a line at email@example.com.
 We’re always here for you!